GMyhf/2024spring-cs201/time_complexity.md

 We usually consider one algorithm to be more efficient than another if its worstcase running time has a lower order of growth.
 Due to constant factors and lowerorder terms, an algorithm whose running time has a higher order of growth might take less time for small inputs than an algorithm whose running time has a lower order of growth.
 But for large enough inputs, a $\Theta(n^2)$ algorithm, for example, will run more quickly in the worst case than a $\Theta(n^3)$​ algorithm.

+### O-notation

+The $\Theta$-notation asymptotically bounds a function from above and below.
+When we have only an asymptotic upper bound, we use O-notation.
+For a given function g(n), we denote by O(g(n) (pronounced “big-oh of g of n” or sometimes just “oh of g of n”) the set of functions

+$O(g(n) = \{f(n):  there \space exist \space positive \space constants \space c \space and \space n_0 \space such \space that$​

+$\quad\quad\quad\quad\quad\quad\quad  0 \le f(n) \le  cg(n)  for \space all \space n \ge n0\}$

+We use O-notation to give an upper bound on a function, to within a constant factor.

+Using O-notation, we can often describe the running time of an algorithm merely by inspecting the algorithm’s overall structure.
+For example, the doubly nested loop structure of the insertion sort algorithm immediately yields an $O(n^2)$ upper bound on the worst-case running time.

+Since O-notation describes an upper bound, when we use it to bound the worstcase running time of an algorithm, we have a bound on the running time of the algorithm on every input.